m1el/m1el.github.io/_posts/2021-10-30-refterm-hash.md

 Do not roll your own crypto if you don't know what you're doing.

-Do not claim that you have built a cryptographically secure hash function if you didn't pass it through nine circles of peer review hell.
+Do not claim that you have built a strong hash function if you didn't pass it through nine circles of peer review hell.

 The attack code is available here: [github.com/m1el/refterm-hash-break][refterm-hash-break].